hlfernandez/pfylter/README.md

 The `pfylter.strings` module provides ready-to-use filters for common string operations:

 - `LenFilter(length)`: keeps strings of a given length.
+- `LengthRangeFilter(min, max)`: keeps strings of length within the specified range.
+- `EndsWithFilter(prefix)`: keeps strings that start with a prefix.
-- `StartsWithFilter(prefix)`: keeps strings that start with a prefix.
+- `StartsWithFilter(prefix)`: keeps strings that end with a prefix.
 - `ContainsFilter(substring)`: keeps strings that contain a substring.
+- `RegexFilter(substring)`: keeps strings that match the specified regular expression.

 Starting with a list of strings, here we have some uses of these basic filters.
 ```python